nbuchwitz/icingaweb2-module-map/doc/03-Exploring-the-map.md

 Besides the global map configuration in the module settings, it is possible to override these settings per user or per each map.

-The following parameters could be overriden:
+The following parameters can be overridden:

 | Parameter |
 | --- |